-Juan Rulfo (1917-1986) was a Mexican writer, screenwriter and photographer.
+Juan Rulfo (1917-1986) was a Mexican writer, screenwriter, and photographer.
 Rulfo is considered one of the most important writers in 20th-century Latin America, though his production – consisting of essentially two books – was very small.
 As a child growing up in the rural countryside, Rulfo witnessed the latter part (1926-29) of the violent Cristero rebellion in western Mexico.
 His family of prosperous landowners lost a considerable fortune.
 Rulfo’s father was killed in 1923 and his mother died in 1927.
-His first book, The Burning Plain (El llano en llamas, 1953) is a collection of realistic short stories centered on life in rural Mexico around the time of the Mexican Revolution.
+His first book, The Burning Plain (El llano en llamas, 1953), is a collection of realistic short stories centered on life in rural Mexico around the time of the Mexican Revolution.
 His second book, Pedro Páramo (1955), a short novel, is set in a mythical hell on earth inhabited only by the dead.
-Pedro Páramo is considered one of the most influential Latin American novel of the 20th-century.
+Pedro Páramo is considered one of the most influential Latin American novel of the twentieth century.
 Juan Rulfo died from lung cancer in 1986.